-Ranakpur Jain Temple complex is a 15th-century shrine built with the motive of dedicating it to Adinatha, first Tirthankar of the present-day half-cycle in Jain Cosmology.
+Ranakpur Jain Temple complex is a 15th-century shrine built with the motive of dedicating it to Adinatha, the first Tirthankar of the present-day half-cycle in Jain Cosmology.
 Today, it is also the home of many small shrines all dedicated to Jain patrons.

 Places to visit inside the temple complex:

-Parsvanath temple, Amba Mata Temple, Surya Temple, and Chaumukha Temple.
+Parsvanath Temple, Amba Mata Temple, Surya Temple, and Chaumukha Temple.

 6:30 am to 8:00 pm